Robdel12/DropKick/readme.md

 ### Basic Usage

-- Download the files from the `production` folder
+- Download the latest stable version from the releases/tags section
 - Insert the JS onto the page
 - Put the stylesheet where you would like
 - Add an ID or class to the select(s) you would like to DropKick